-The death of a loved one is one of the most psychologically traumatic events one will experience in life.
-When the death occurs due to another person or entity’s negligence - a wrongful death - the heartbreak is often compounded by feelings of anger, guilt, confusion, and frustration.
+The death of a loved one is one of the most psychologically traumatic events one will experience.
+When the death occurs due to another person or entity's negligence - a wrongful death - the heartbreak is often compounded by feelings of anger, guilt, confusion, and frustration.

 It is not only psychological damage that a wrongful death can leave behind.
-In the tragic circumstances of an unexpected death, there are often financial repercussions.
+There are often financial repercussions in the tragic circumstances of an unexpected death.
 In addition to funeral and burial costs, the deceased may have been working to provide for a family, and the death will result in a substantial loss of income.
-When financial worries are piled on top of grief, the situation can quickly become completely overwhelming.What is a Wrongful Death Claim?
+The situation can quickly become overwhelming when financial worries are piled on top of grief.What is a Wrongful Death Claim?

 We hope that you never find yourself facing such tragic circumstances.
 If you have lost a loved one due to a fatal accident, our Winters wrongful death lawyers can provide you with compassionate legal advice.Civil Remedies Versus Criminal Charges

 Sometimes, there may be a criminal case associated with a fatal incident.
 The criminal matter will remain a separate and distinct entity from any civil wrongful death lawsuit.
-The criminal matter will be focusing on the punishment of the person responsible for the death.
-The civil lawsuit will seek to recover financial compensation for the surviving family of the decadent.
+The criminal matter will focus on punishing the person responsible for the death.
+The civil suit will seek to recover financial compensation for the decedent's surviving family.
 There is not always a criminal case.
 When the death was caused by simple negligence, there may not be any evidence of any criminal behavior.
-That does not mean that there will be no avenue to recover monetary damages via a civil claim.
+That does not mean there will be no avenue to recover monetary damages via a civil claim.

 Watch the YouTube video below that provides a simple explanation of the difference between civil and criminal matters.Wrongful Death - Common Scenarios

-Other examples of scenarios where wrongful death associated with negligence could occur include slip and fall incidents at a business or public facility and fatal injuries caused by medical malpractice.A Skilled Attorney Can Help
+Other scenarios where negligence-related wrongful death could occur include slip and fall incidents at a business or public facility and fatal injuries caused by medical malpractice.A Skilled Injury Attorney Can Help

 Only specific individuals have the standing to file a wrongful death lawsuit on behalf of the decedent.
 They include: